sumbad/web-companions/packages/gfc/README.md

 - **Fast**: Built with standards based Custom Elements and JS Generator.
 - **Typed**: Written in TypeScript.
+- **Flexible**: Can be used with or without JSX.
+Fit to different template libraries.
 - **No dependencies**

 ---